p3ta00/PWNBOX/README.md

 ```
 ./software.sh
 ```
 This will install software such as cargo and rustscan.
 It will also put obsidian and discord on the pwnbox.
 Use at your descretion because it is a pwnbox.
+After installation close your terminal and reopen it.
+I will fix this later.

 Git Sync